Robarss/Gothic-II-Alternative/README.md

 Some scripts are implemented here from Gothic II L'hiver edition 1.6, Gothic I - Die Welt der Verurteilten, Gothic II Retruring 2.0, Gothic II plus

-I would like to especially thank you for the help with creation and editing from Fafkes and from the translation part Auroren.
+I would like to especially thank you for the help with creation and editing from Fafkes and from the translation part Auronen.